Konstantina155/InferONNX/README.md

 * Figure 1 in our paper: Execution time breakdown for five popular ML models.
 * Figure 4 in our paper: Performance evaluation across **InferONNX-on Disk with SGX**, **InferONNX-Memory only with SGX** and **InferONNX-without SGX**.
 * Figure 5 in our paper: Performance evaluation across entire models and their partitions using **InferONNX-on Disk with SGX**.
+> **Note** Consider that the paper contains the results from the automated partitioning and not the partitions already existing in the Github repository.
 * Table 2 in our paper: Performance evaluation across **InferONNX-Memory only without SGX** and **InferONNX-on Disk without SGX**

 To generate the plots and the CSV file for the table, run the below command (where `partitions/` is the folder containing the existing partitions, and `3` is the number of runs for each model/partitions of model):